Help

 How do I model a PSS or MSBS pension?

 Enter your annual pension (after tax) under "Defined benefit pension (after tax)" in the Income Streams card.
 The model treats it as a guaranteed, CPI-indexed income stream for life.
+Once you enter a pension amount, an Income test deductible amount field also appears — entering your deductible amount (available from Services Australia or your fund) makes the Age Pension income test more accurate.
+Leave it at $0 if you don't know it; the result will be a conservative estimate.

 What's the difference between carry-forward and bring-forward?